maxhaiduk/42-school-projects/42_fillit/README.md

 Usage ./fillit [file name]

-file should content a ast of tetromino (figures from tetris).
+file should content a tetromino (figures from tetris).

 See example file.